ml-archive/SerpentPerformanceComparison/README.md

 ~~~

-A good mix of types, there are `Int`, `String`, `Enum`, `NSURL`, and nested Objects.
+A good mix of types, there are `Int`, `String`, `Enum`, `NSURL`, and nested objects.
 But again, this isn't enough for useful metrics.
 [So lets use 10,000 of these](https://github.com/nodes-ios/SerpentPerformanceComparison/blob/master/SerpentComparisonTests/PerformanceTest.json).
 A 10.1 MB file should be good enough.

 Let's also test 10,000 of a smaller object as well, to see how that impacts performance: